ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 a * b = a + a * (b-1)

-Bring up idle3 and create a new file called "recursivefuncs.py" in your repo.
-In that file create a stub for the function `recProduct`.
+Bring up idle3, and open "recursiveFuncs.py" and "test_recursiveFuncs.py".
+These two files were part the starter code for your repo.
+Note that the code is still incomplete.
-Now, implement these steps in your function.
-Once you have that, its time to test you code.
-Using the unittest framework, unit test your code for some typical inputs.
-Follow the same procedure as in Lab 02.
+Now, implement the recursive multiplication function recProduct(a,b) in "recursiveFuncs.py".
+Once you have that, its time to test you code using the unittest framework (see lab02).
+The file "test_recursiveFuncs.py" is where you unit test your code.

 For example check that your program does the following: